ServiceStack/vitepress-docs/docs/servicestack-side-by-side-with-another-web-framework.md

 //WebApiConfig.Register(GlobalConfiguration.Configuration);
 ```

-> **Note:** If you used Nuget to install the bits, remove the original handler from the web.config system.webserver node e.g:
+If you used Nuget to install the bits, remove the original handler from the web.config system.webserver node e.g:

 ```xml
 <add path="*" name="ServiceStack.Factory"